niemilau/summerschool/parallel-io/hdf5-self-study/README.md

 - Some functions have the error code as an additional output argument
 - Order of arguments may sometimes vary relative to the C version.
 Input arguments come first, then output parameters (including the error code), then optional input parameters.

 Most API functions that create HDF5 state (eg. file or dataset creation) return an integer identifier of type `hid_t` to the created resource, instead of returning a direct pointer to it.
 Likewise, functions that operate on HDF5 objects take in these IDs, or **handles**, as arguments.
 This is a somewhat common way of hiding implementation details of library objects or structs from the programmer.
+Some routines return an error code (integer of `herr_t` type) that can be used for manual error checking.
+This is not always necessary because many HDF5 routines have a built-in validation layer that complains if your use of the API is wrong.

 In addition to the C-style API used here, you should be aware of the following alternatives when implementing HDF5 in your own codes:
 - [Official "high-level" HDF5 APIs](https://docs.hdfgroup.org/archive/support/HDF5/doc/HL/index.html).
 These are simplified APIs that are considerably less verbose than the "full" API.
 In practice they are wrappers around the full API and streamline common operations such as dataset read/write.
 The main downside is that some advanced features such as parallel I/O are not available.
 - For C++ users, the header `H5Cpp.h` provides C++ style bindings to the full API.
 Concepts from the C-style API carry over.
 It is of course valid to use the C-API also in C++.
 - The Python package [`h5py`](https://pypi.org/project/h5py/) has both a high-level API for common HDF5 tasks, and also a Python wrapper around the low-level C-API.

 ## HDF5 file structure